 Step 2: Inform Creditors of Your LLC’s Dissolution

-Once you make your decision to close down the business, you need to let your creditors know you’re about to dissolve the company.
-Why?
-If they plan to file any kind of lawsuit against the company, they’ll know the time frame in which they can do so (often three to five years is allowed).
-This also gives creditors notice that the LLC can no longer take on debts.
+This is because if they plan to file any kind of lawsuit against your company, they’ll need to know the time frame in which they can do so (often three to five years is allowed).
+This also gives creditors notice that your LLC can no longer take on debts.

-When you formed your LLC, you filed documents with the state, the Internal Revenue Service (IRS), and local taxing or licensing authorities.
-These documents let the authorities know the LLC was open for business.
-Until you inform them about your LLC’s dissolution, they’ll assume the business remains active.
+These documents let the authorities know that your LLC was open for business.
+Until you inform them about your LLC’s dissolution, they’ll assume that your business entity is still active.

-Fill out Schedule K-1 and give a copy to each member so they know what to report on their own personal taxes in terms of losses and gains.
+Fill out Schedule K-1 and give a copy to each member so that they know what to report on their own personal taxes in terms of losses and gains.
 The members of the LLC are personally liable for these taxes if they’re not paid.

 Step 4: Close Your Business’s Financial Accounts